petros-d/docs/docs/configure-deployment.md

 ## Configure Resource Settings

-Once you've created a Deployment with default resources, you can always configure these settings to best suit your use case.
+Once you've created a Deployment with default resources, you can always configure these settings to best fit your use case.
 For reference, Astronomer Cloud supports the `AU` as the primary resource unit.
 In this context,

 - 1 AU = 0.1 CPU, .375 GB Memory
 - 10 AU = 1 CPU, 3.75 GB Memory